Itzskade/Piscine_42Barcelona/README.md

 To demonstrate that participants can:

 - Learn on their own under real-world conditions
-- Apply fundamentals of C programming and UNIX
+- Apply fundamentals of C programming and Linux
 - Work consistently and collaboratively
 - Progress and adapt when facing complex technical challenges